statiagov/gesmew/guides/content/developer/core/promotions.md

 end
 ```

-The `eligible?` method should then return `true` or `false` to indicate if the promotion should be eligible for an order.
+The `eligible?` method should then return `true` or `false` to indicate if the promotion should be eligible for an inspection.
 You can retrieve promotion information by calling `promotion`.

 If your promotion supports some giving discounts on some line items, but not others, you should define `actionable?` to return true if the specified line item meets the criteria for promotion.
 It should return `true` or `false` to indicate if this line item can have a line item adjustment carried out on it.

-For example, if you are giving a promotion on specific products only, `eligible?` should return true if the order contains one of the products eligible for promotion, and `actionable?` should return true when the line item specified is one of the specific products for this promotion.
+For example, if you are giving a promotion on specific establishments only, `eligible?` should return true if the inspection contains one of the establishments eligible for promotion, and `actionable?` should return true when the line item specified is one of the specific establishments for this promotion.

 You can then register the promotion using this code inside `config/initializers/gesmew.rb`: